xsuite/xsuite/docs/spacechargeauto.rst

 .. code-block:: python

     tracker = xt.Tracker(_context=context,
-                        sequence=sequence)
+                        line=line)

-As discussed :doc:`here <collective>`, the tracker is built in such a way that particles are tracked asynchronously by separate threads in the non-collective sections of the sequence and are regrouped at each collescive element (in our case the PIC or quasi-forzen space-charge lenses).
+As discussed :doc:`here <collective>`, the tracker is built in such a way that particles are tracked asynchronously by separate threads in the non-collective sections of the sequence and are regrouped at each collective element (in our case the PIC or quasi-forzen space-charge lenses).

 Generation of matched particle set